raspy135/Qun-synthesizer/README.md

 	`Saw, Sine, RevSaw, S&H, Square, Triangle, AUX, OSC2, OSC2EG`
 	*AUX is audio input from LINE / MIC.
 	*You can use OSC2 as LFO source.
-Even you can modulate OSC2 by OSC2.
+You can even modulate OSC2 with OSC2.
 	*OSC2EG is the signal from OSC after Envelope Generator processing.

 3. LFO PULSE WIDTH